Edmonds College Logo

 Credits: 5.0

 Examines community resources in the context of community building, family support and empowerment, cultural competence, and social justice.
 Analyzes and develops skills in navigating complex systems that impact children, youth, and families.
-Prerequisite(s): Admission to BAS Program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.

 Course Level Objectives